Join us for lunch and cooking

 Help cook lunch

 Would you like to volunteer to cook a communal lunch using the seasonal produce we've grown?
 Whether you're a seasoned cook or you're new to cooking, there's a place for you!
 You'll be guided by a chef should you prefer, or you're welcome to prepare something of your own choosing, or you can simply support other volunteers as cooking commences.
-Please see our calendar for the dates and times of our cooking sessions.

 Eat with us